Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 - Open any browser and, in the address bar, type Virgin Media IP address — 192.168.0.1.

-- Enter your credentials and press OK to log into the router settings menu.
+- Press OK to log into the router settings menu.

 - If you haven’t changed your password, the default one is placed on the bottom of the router.